 Risk of Lack of Calculation or Dissemination of Underlying Index Value or Intraday Indicative Value (“IIV”).
 For certain derivative securities products, an updated underlying index value or IIV may not be calculated or publicly disseminated in extended trading hours.
 Since the underlying index value and IIV are not calculated or widely disseminated during the pre-market and post-market sessions an investor who is unable to calculate implied values for certain derivative securities products in those sessions may be at a disadvantage to market professionals.

-Potential Risks of Hedge Fund Investing
+Potential Risks of Private Fund Investing

-Any potential interested parties should also be aware of the following general risks to hedge fund investing.
+Any potential interested parties should also be aware of the following general risks to private fund investing.
 All of the following are in addition to the specific risks that may be associated with any particular investment and should be considered in evaluating the merits and suitability of making such an investment: